 I kept the best until last as one of the most important questions (and seems we answered so much with only these three newly published maps) archaeologists ask is what come first Avebury or Stonehenge and the answer is again simple and make sense when you reflect on the structures in detail.

 During the Mesolithic at the time Stonehenge (as we have discussed earlier) Avebury consisted of only a concentric circle site at Windmill Hill as the surrounding ground was under water.
-No doubt Windmill Hill was an important as an island as it laid on the main trading route between the Thames and the Bristol Channel.
-By the end of the Mesolithic (about 4,500 BCE) the existing Avebury site was dry and Windmill Hill was no longer a island as the rivers receded (although the map shows a river did still service its western side of the site until the Neolithic).
+No doubt Windmill Hill was important as an island as it laid on the main trading route between the Thames and the Bristol Channel.
+By the end of the Mesolithic (about 4,500 BCE), the existing Avebury site was dry and Windmill Hill was no longer an island as the rivers receded (although the map shows a river did still service its western side of the site until the Neolithic).

 I hope you enjoy studying this map series and it encourages you to go out and explore for yourself - who knows what new exciting pieces of history you will discover - and if you do let me know here and I will publish your field work.